Physics-Informed Neural Operator for Learning Partial Differential Equations: Preliminaries and problem settings

 Given an instance $a$ and a solution operator \(\Gtrue\) defined by equations \eqref{eq:stationary} or \eqref{eq:dynamic} , we denote by \(u^\dagger = \Gtrue (a)\) the unique ground truth.
-The equation solving task is to approximate $u^{\dagger}$.
+The equation-solving task is to approximate $u^{\dagger}$.
 This setting consists of the ML-enhanced conventional solvers such as learned finite element, finite difference, and multigrid solvers \citep{kochkov2021machine,pathak2021ml, greenfeld2019learning}, as well as purely neural network-based solvers such as the Physics-Informed Neural Networks (PINNs), Deep Galerkin Method, and Deep Ritz Method \citep{raissi2019physics,sirignano2018dgm,weinan2018deep}.
-Especially, these PINN-type methods use a neural network ${u_{\theta}}$ with parameters ${\theta}$ as the the ansatz to approximate the solution function $u^{\dagger}$ .
-The parameters ${\theta}$ are found by minimizing the physics-informed loss with exact derivatives computed using automatic-differentiation (autograd).
+Especially, these PINN-type methods use a neural network ${u_{\theta}}$ with parameters ${\theta}$ as the ansatz to approximate the solution function $u^{\dagger}$.
+The parameters ${\theta}$ are found by minimizing the physics-informed loss with exact derivatives computed using automatic differentiation (autograd).
 In the stationary case, the physics-informed loss is defined by minimizing the l.h.s. of equation \eqref{eq:stationary} in the squared norm of \(\mathcal{F}\).
 A typical choice is \(\mathcal{F} = L^2(D)\), giving the loss function

-In the case of a dynamical system, it minimizes the residual of equation \eqref{eq:dynamic} in some natural norm up to a fixed final time \(T > 0\).
+In the case of a dynamical system, one minimizes the residual of equation \eqref{eq:dynamic} in some natural norm up to a fixed final time \(T > 0\).
 A typical choice is the \(L^2 \big( (0,T];L^2(D) \big )\) norm, yielding

 The PDE loss consists of the physics loss in the interior and the data loss on the boundary and initial conditions, with hyper-parameters \(\alpha, \beta > 0\).
-It can be generalized to variational form as in \citep{weinan2018deep}.
+Alternatively, the optimization can be formulated via the variational form \citep{weinan2018deep}.